JaneliaSciComp/exllsm-circuit-reconstruction/docs/SynapsePrediction.md

 * Synapse Segmentation: Synaptic structures are detected using a 3D U-Net convolutional neural network.
 * Synapse Segmentation Post-processing: Applies image closing, watershed segmentation, optional size filter, and optional colocalization analysis to Synapse Segmentation results.

-The following workflows integrate Synapse Segmentation and Synapse Segmentation Post-processing.
+The following workflows integrate Synapse Segmentation and Synapse Segmentation Post-processing steps to automatically run frequently used analyses in sequence.

 * Workflow A: Quantifies neuron 1 presynaptic sites and connections from neuron 1 to neuron 2.
 Requires a presynaptic channel and masks for neuron 1 and neuron 2.
 * Workflow B: Quantifies neuron 1 presynaptic sites and connections from neuron 1 to neuron 2.
 Requires a presynaptic channel, a postsynaptic channel restricted to neuron 2, and a neuron 1 mask.